-Pretty much every time that we pick up Honey the hedgehog, she rolls into a ball.
+Pretty much every time that we pick up the hedgehog animal ambassador, she rolls into a ball.

 Her pointy spines stand erect, and you can’t see any other part of her.